 How Impact Managers support their City Year AmeriCorps members

 Working on a team, receiving feedback and strategic planning are all key components of the City Year AmeriCorps member role.
-Across all our sites, every team is led by an Impact Manager.
-Their job is to support their team in keeping students on track to graduation, to establish positive relationships with school partners and to provide leadership development to their AmeriCorps members.
+Across all our 29 City Year sites, every team is led by an “impact manager.”
+An impact manager’s job is to support their team in keeping students on track to graduation, to establish positive relationships with school partners and to provide leadership development to their AmeriCorps members.
 To highlight how City Year AmeriCorps members are supported by their Impact Managers on a daily basis, we caught up with Ksenija Taylor, who currently serves with City Year Columbus, and her Impact Manager, Zandra Casto.

 Organizes Regular, One-on-One Meetings